curv3d/curv/docs/Theory.rst

 * Partially evaluate the body of the closure, treating non-local variables captured by the closure as compile time constants, folding constant subexpressions, and optimizing.
-* Function calls are inline expanded to eliminate recursion and polymorphism.
+* Function calls are inline expanded to eliminate recursion and polymorphism, and enable more partial evaluation.
 * The resulting transformed code is restricted to a statically typed subset of Curv called "GL", which can be compiled into GPU code.